ammarjussa/MuseumApp-React-Native-/README.md

 ## Description

-- A Museum app for Rafi Peer Museum
-- User would be able to see artifacts in different categories.
-- User would be notified for latest events and can view upcoming events in the museum.
-- User can change the font size as well as language for the whole app.
+A Museum app for Rafi Peer Museum.
+Users would be able to see artifacts in different categories.
+Users would be notified of the latest events and can view upcoming events in the museum.
+Users can change the font size as well as language for the whole app.

 ## Tools Used